Summary #

 Conclusions #

 The project was really enjoyable, and the part I liked the most was creating a new data set by data enrichment from other data sources.
-Once the model was generated, I set up an interactive web app with Streamlit that allows users to determine the nightly price for their short-term rental properties according to the features described above.
+Once the model was generated, I set up an interactive web app with Streamlit that allows users to determine the rent price for the rental properties according to the features described above.
 Check it out at:

 Short-Term Rental Price Estimator • Streamlit